 ‘I’ve found there’s a difference between a painting of one person, two people, or a painting of three or more people.
 Each ones puts the viewer into a very different relationship to the scene, to meaning, and to self… Three or more people becomes a social dynamic.
 It can be social within a family framework or literally social in which the viewer takes a more removed position, like watching people on the street; you’re just one of the many.’

 iii.
 I visited Albert Irvin and Abstract Expressionism at the RWA in Bristol and loved it.
 The exhibition was mostly devoted to a retrospective of Irvin’s large, colourful abstract paintings but included works by the major abstract expressionist artists that inspired him (Pollock, de Kooning, Motherwell, Newman), other leading British abstract artists (including Peter Lanyon and Gillian Ayres) and a room about Irvin’s figurative beginnings with the Kitchen Sink painters.
 The show was bright and celebratory and made me want to paint again.
-One thing I’ve realised at Camberwell is that I think more like a painter than a printmaker (in that I’m far more concerned with the composition of a picture than which shade of black ink to use).
+One thing I’ve realised at Camberwell is that I think more in terms of drawing and painting than printmaking - in that I’m far more concerned with picture making (composition, subject etc.) than technique (which shade of black ink or gsm of paper to use).
 I can see myself returning to drawing and painting with enthusiasm on leaving Camberwell in the summer.
 The show also displayed ephemera such as sketchbooks, paint cans and wonderful snippets of writing including this statement by Irvin reflecting on his time at Goldsmiths and his practice as a whole:

 ‘…trying during four years to learn something of the elements of my art, and realising, on leaving, how little one learns as a student and how much is left to be learnt for oneself in the dedicated ritual of one's own studio.